Azure-Samples/cognitive-services-speech-sdk/quickstart/csharp-uwp/README.md

 To debug the app and then run it, press F5 or use **Debug** \> **Start Debugging**.
 To run the app without debugging, press Ctrl+F5 or use **Debug** \> **Start Without Debugging**.

 When you see the `Enable microphone` button, click it.
 Then select the `Speech recognition with microphone input` button and start speaking.
-It will then stop and confirm what you said.
+The next (up to) 15 seconds of English speech will be sent to the Speech service and transcribed.

 ## References